ekjaisal/Ouress/README.md

 ## License

 The Ouress build scripts, Windows command-line management utility, and environment configurations are under the BSD 3-Clause License.
-The full project is provided “as-is”, without any warranties.
+The full project is provided “as is”, without any warranties.
 Please see the [LICENSE](LICENSE) file for details.

 The project bundles and distributes several third-party open-source libraries, binaries, and resources.
 These components are governed entirely by their respective licenses, and the Ouress project claims no copyright over them.
 System tools and utilities installed via the *Debian* package manager (`apt`) retain their original license texts within the root filesystem at `/usr/share/doc/*/copyright`.
 Please see the accompanying [NOTICE](NOTICE) file for details.